yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 1. make progress if the conflicting transactions didn’t commit any permanent modifications that conflict with T1.
 2. abort otherwise.

-By default, transactions operate in the priority based `Fail-on-Conflict` mode.
-This mode can be enabled by setting the YB-TServer gflag `enable_wait_queues=true`, which will enable use of in-memory wait queues that provide waiting semantics when conflicts are detected between transactions.
+`Wait-on-Conflict` behavior can be enabled by setting the YB-TServer gflag `enable_wait_queues=true`, which will enable use of in-memory wait queues that provide waiting semantics when conflicts are detected between transactions.
 A rolling restart is needed for the gflag to take effect.
+Without this flag set, transactions operate in the priority based `Fail-on-Conflict` mode by default.

 Since T1 can make progress only if the conflicting transactions didn’t commit any conflicting permanent modifications, there are some intricacies in the behaviour.
 The list of exhaustive cases possible are detailed below in the Examples section.

 {{< note >}}

 Semantics of [Read Committed](../read-committed/) isolation make sense only with the Wait-on-Conflict behaviour.
-So, transactions in Read Committed isolation follow `Wait-on-Conflict` policy even without wait queues i.e., even when `enable_wait_queues=false`.
-This is done by relying on a indefinite retry-backoff mechanism with exponential delays when conflicts are detected.
-However, when `Read Committed` isolation provides Wait-on-Conflict semantics without wait queues, the following limitations exist -
-   1. there might be a need to manually tune the exponential backoff parameters for performance as explained [here](../read-committed/#performance-tuning).
-   1. the app will have to [rely on statement timeouts to avoid deadlocks](../read-committed/#avoid-deadlocks-in-read-committed-transactions).
-   1. there can be unfairness and high P99 latencies during contention due to the retry-backoff mechanism.
+Refer [this](../read-committed/#interaction-with-concurrency-control) for more information.

 {{</note >}}

 {{< note title="Best-effort internal retries also apply to Wait-on-Conflict policy" >}}